habibmostafa/company-cost-calculator/StoryTracker.md

 ## Stories to be completed:

-- add logic to remove all empoyees on the backend only
 - more validation and error handling
 - add front end unit tests
 - add back end unit tests